spataphore1337/faststream/docs/docs/en/getting-started/asyncapi/custom.md

 ## Prerequisites

-Before we dive into customization, ensure you have a basic **FastStream** application up and running.
-If you haven't done that yet, let's setup a simple application right now.
+Before we dive into customization, ensure you have a instance **AsyncAPI** specififcation.
+If you haven't done that yet, let's create a simple instance right now.

 Copy the following code in your basic.py file: